SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Method

 The goal of the policy network is to select the most important blocks for high-resolution processing.
 To avoid early convergence to a sub-optimal state where all blocks are processed at high resolution, the reward takes into account both the number of blocks processed at high resolution and the task accuracy.
 Figure~\ref{fig:arch_rl} illustrates how both rewards are integrated in the training process.

 We assume that a resolution decision $a_b$ only affects the segmentation output of block $b$ and does not influence adjacent blocks.
 The total reward for an image can then be expressed as the sum of individual block rewards.
-A block reward consists of one term optimizing accuracy and second term keeping the number of operations under control, weighted by hyperparameter $\gamma$.
+A block reward consists of one term optimizing accuracy and second term keeping the number of operations under control, weighted by hyperparameter $\gamma$ (set to 10 in our experiments).
 The reward per image is then written as

 The percentage of blocks processed in high-resolution is given by

 Then, the following reward minimizes the difference between $\sigma$ and the desired percentage $\tau$:

 This reward is positive for blocks processed at high resolution when the actual percentage $\sigma$ is smaller than the desired percentage $\tau$, resulting in an incentive for the policy network to process more blocks at high resolution.
 Using a target $\tau$ instead of simply minimizing $\sigma$ results in more stable training and lower sensitivity to hyperparameter $\gamma$.